dprojects/Woodworking/Docs/README.md

   ![img](https://raw.githubusercontent.com/dprojects/Woodworking/master/Docs/Screenshots/DrillAngles004.png)

+> [!TIP]
-**Note:** The same procedure you can use to drill pilot holes for hinges or any other fixture.
+> The same procedure you can use to drill pilot holes for hinges or any other fixture.

 **Video tutorials:**
 * [Angles, Pilot holes, Screws](https://www.youtube.com/watch?v=CYaL-sGvIK8)